minvws/nl-kat-coordination/docs/source/introduction/usermanual.rst

 This scan will be more intrusive: connect to services to find out versions, try to log in with commonly used (default) login credentials, automated testing of found vulnerabilities whether they are vulnerable, more intensive guessing of urls and more intensive crawling of web pages.

-A greater number of scans per unit of time will be performed, reflecting a marked spike in data traffic.
+A greater number of scans will be performed, resulting in a spike in data traffic.
 The infrastructure may not be designed for this.

 Example of useful scanning tools and methods:

 - Nessus, Nexpose, Acunetix